-A Michigan Attorney Dedicated to Helping Clients Solve Their Legal IssuesI am a Michigan attorney and focus my practice on representing clients in civil litigation, employment law disputes, family law, real estate law, estate planning, and business law cases.
+A Michigan Attorney Dedicated to Helping Clients Solve Their Legal IssuesI am a Michigan attorney and focus my practice on representing clients in civil litigation, employment law, business law, family law, and real estate law cases.
 Admitted to the State Bar of Michigan in 2000, I have 17 years of experience in helping clients with many different legal matters.

 I was born and raised in Michigan, attended college in West Michigan and law school in Detroit, Michigan.
 I have represented clients throughout the State of Michigan during my career.
 My clients have included individuals, small businesses, large companies, and even large international law firms that needed assistance with local Michigan cases.